seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ![img-25](/assets/oculus-teardown/img-25-3718-annotated.jpg)

 Once all the screws have been removed, carefully tilt and maneuver the main board out of its plastic clips and pegs.
 There is one of each on each end of the board.
+I suggest you release the right side of the board first.

 TODO: Include an image of the pegs and clips.

 Once the main board is no longer attached to its support, pull it out slightly to expose the ribbon cable connectors.

-Pop off all the connectors on the main board with your fingernails: two large ribbon cables connected to the display, one small ribbon cable going to the breakout board, and the gold-plated antenna connector on the right side.
-(As far as I can tell, the Touch controllers use Bluetooth to talk to the headset, and the headset forwards control inputs over USB to the computer.[^4])
+Pop off all the connectors on the main board with your fingernails: two large ribbon cables connected to the display, one small ribbon cable going to the breakout board, and the gold-plated antenna connector on the right side.[^4]

 ![img-27](/assets/oculus-teardown/img-27-3723-annotated.jpg)

 Put the PCBs aside, and unthread the ribbon cables from the main board support.
-Take note of the way that they pass through the support; you'll want to make sure that when you reassemble the headset that you do it the same way.
+Take note of the way that they pass through the support; you'll want to make sure that when you reassemble the headset you do it the same way.
 If you don't, you risk pinching/breaking the cables or even causing the displays to get caught when adjusting the IPD.[^5]

 TODO: Include image here calling out how the ribbon cables are threaded.